University of Michigan - CERN

 Summer Undergraduate Research Experience Program

-The 2016 applications period is now open – Apply here
+The 2016 applications period is now closed – applications will open again in Fall 2017

 The University of Michigan - CERN Summer Research Experience for Undergraduates Program (UM-CERN REU) provides undergraduate students from around the United States an opportunity to conduct nine weeks of summer research with some of the world's leading physicists at CERN in different research fields.
 The program is conducted in concert with the NSF Research Experiences for Undergraduates Program and is supported by funds from the National Science Foundation.
 Every year the program runs from the beginning of June (usually first week) to the beginning of August (usually second week).